TurbulentRice/lr-ai-editor/README.md

 ## Predict

-Use model inference to generate slider values given image file inputs.
+Use model inference to predict slider values given image file inputs.
+The goal is for the trained model to independently generate XMP side-car files and/or internal Lightroom develop settings from image inputs, so that when you open Lightroom, all your images are already edited in your style.

 ## Lightroom Tools